 Reflections from your Officiant

-Austyn and Marisa – It was always you
+Austyn and Marisa – “It was always you.”

-Austyn and Marisa are a very sweet couple that I was honored to “meet” virtually in the spring before their Autumn wedding.
-Their marriage was a decade in the making.
-During our initial zoom meeting, they told me that they had met the 2nd day of 5th grade and became fast, best friends.
-Many afternoons after school saw Austyn at Marisa’s house, watching TV, doing homework, playing games – just hanging out.
 Then, in 7th grade, they had their first “date” at Austyn’s house where they had Papa Murphy’s pepperoni pizza and watched Cake Boss with Austyn’s mom.
 Their young relationship continued through middle and high school, even when Marisa moved to Spokane.
 Although they contemplated a break-up as a couple, they couldn’t imagine not being best friends anymore, so twice a month, Austyn found himself making a long trek (sometimes via Greyhound) from the Seattle area to Spokane and home just so they could be together.
 Finally, when Marisa turned 18, she moved back to Seattle and graduated from high school with Austyn and their other classmates.

-Fast forward to 2021…living in their home in Washington, being together day to day, preparing for their life together.
+Fast forward a few more years…living in their home in Washington, being together day to day, preparing for the rest of their life together.
 Who wouldn’t want to be part of their wedding day?!
 Austyn and Marisa LOVE to laugh and its infectious.
 They are also kind and so in love with one another.
 Over the months of planning their ceremony, I saw multiple examples of this, but one I want to share here is so sweet.
 You see, Marisa had always wanted a pearl necklace so Austyn made that dream a reality on their wedding day.
-With the most beautiful, tender hearted note for his beloved, he gifted Marisa with a lovely strand of pearls, which Marisa wore on their wedding day.
+With the most beautiful, tender hearted note for his beloved, he gifted Marisa with a lovely strand of pearls.
+Marisa wore them on their wedding day and Austyn saw them around her neck for the first time as she walked up the aisle.

 Austyn and Marisa – their day…